DataDog/documentation/content/en/continuous_integration/tests/java.md

 {{< tabs >}}
 {{% tab "Maven" %}}

-Run your tests using `MAVEN_OPTS` environment variable to specify path to Datadog Java Tracer JAR.
+Run your tests using the `MAVEN_OPTS` environment variable to specify a path to the Datadog Java Tracer JAR.

-In the tracer arguments specify the following:
+In the tracer arguments, specify the following:

-* that CI Visibility should be enabled - setting `dd.civisibility.enabled` property to `true`
+* CI Visibility is enabled by setting the `dd.civisibility.enabled` property to `true`.
-* the environment where tests are being run (for example, `local` when running tests on a developer workstation, or `ci` when running them on a CI provider) in the `dd.env` property
+* The environment where tests are being run (for example, `local` when running tests on a developer workstation or `ci` when running them on a CI provider) is defined in the `dd.env` property.
-* the name of the service or library under test in the `dd.service` property
+* The name of the service or library under `test` is defined in the `dd.service` property.

 For example:

 {{< code-block lang="shell" >}}
 MAVEN_OPTS=-javaagent:$HOME/.m2/repository/com/datadoghq/dd-java-agent/${VERSION}/dd-java-agent-${VERSION}.jar=\
 dd.civisibility.enabled=true,\